 Have you ever met someone who renders you speechless?
 Their mere presence transcends the physical world, giving you a firsthand glimpse inside the spiritual.
 On paper, this probably sounds totally woo-woo and a little crazy, but this is how profound my first encounter was with TyLynn Nguyen.
-In pictures, the founder and creative director of self-titled lingerie brand TyLynn Nguyen and mother of three (Lotus, 5; Czar, 2; and newborn Hunter) is certainly arresting.
+In pictures, the founder and creative director of self-titled lingerie brand TyLynn Nguyen and mother of three (Lotus, 6; Czar, 3; and Hunter, 1) is certainly arresting.
 But Nguyen’s beauty goes way beyond aesthetics—she is a force of nature.

 And as she stands at a statuesque 6’, you see it as much as you feel it.
 This mother of three embodies the word empowered with an energy and confidence that make the hairs on the back of your neck stand on end.
 Nguyen is the definition of author Clarissa Pinkola Estés’s wild-woman archetype, and she definitely runs with wolves.

 While most people would put other aspects of their lives on hold when their business is just taking off, Nguyen had her third child mid-flight.
 Equally (and fiercely) devoted to her family and her business, she is redefining what it means to be a woman, throwing herself fully into both without hesitation.
 “I just did it,” Nguyen tells me of her transition from working woman to working mom.
 “I didn’t think about it.
 When I became a mother, it felt as though I was given stronger shoulders.
 The feeling of divine purpose runs through my body each day.
 The mission to provide my children and their children with a future seems like it has already been chiseled in stone—like somehow I’ve already accomplished the dream and have immense wealth to give them.

 I am just reliving the incredible story.
 Having children has taught me to roll with the punches and praise God for his many blessings in my life.”